GilliGit/WindForecastingCompetition/README.md

 The work is based on the data of "Global Energy Forecasting Competition 2012 - Wind Forecasting" (Kaggle) and was the final project of the Deep Learning course from DTU compute (grade: 12/12).

+The full report can be found in the main directory of the repository ("Deep_report_LAST_VERS.pdf")

 The poster presented can be seen below:
-The full report can be found in the repository ():

 ![alt text](Articles/Deep_poster-1.png)